- In This Section

 - Organizational Employment – These programs focus on developing and maintaining work skills and habits so that individuals with disabilities will be successful in a work environment.
 Through Employee Development/Work Adjustment Training individuals develop or re-develop job skills to achieve positive employment outcomes.
 Extended Employment Services provide paid and unpaid work activities at a Goodwill work center or in an integrated community setting with Goodwill supervision.
 The goal is to improve productivity, wages, and competitive work skills.

-- Employment & Training – Individuals with disabilities and other barriers to employment that are looking for community based work opportunities benefit from Community Based Work Adjustment, Supported Employment, and TANF – Temporary Assistance to Needy Families.
+- Employment & Training – Individuals with disabilities and other barriers to employment that are looking for community based work opportunities benefit from Community Based Work Adjustment, Supported Employment, TANF – Temporary Assistance to Needy Families, and Ticket to Work.
 Each program provides case management, and support for both the employee and community employer.

 For more information on Goodwill Adult Programs, e-mail email@example.com.